nihilowy/surfer/README.md

 ## Adblock, videos, other info

- For videos install gstreamer packages.
-As reported gst-plugins-bad (no gst-plugins-bad-libs -in arch linux) has some issues.
+ For videos install gstreamer packages (Please dont install xf86-video-intel, it causes problems).

  config.h - customize keys, dirs and some other settings before compile.